Home Apartments Transport The Area Athens Guide Parking Blog

 📍 Ioulianou 60, Athens 104 34

-Specialty coffee, fresh pastries, friendly vibe.
-Perfect for a takeaway breakfast or a quick sit-down.
+Specialty coffee, fresh pastries, friendly atmosphere.
+Ideal for takeaway or a quick sit-down.

 🥐 Where I grab a cheese pie or a koulouri

-Two little treasures, just one block away.
-My first and favorite stop is Imerouli — a tiny bakery with Georgian roots that makes wonderful breads and, if you ask me, one of the best cheese pies in the neighborhood.
-The second is the Koulourades stand at Victoria Square, where I pick up a warm Thessaloniki-style koulouri.
-Since it's right between two coffee spots, it's easy to grab both in one go.
+Two small favorites, one block away.
+The first, and my favorite, is Imerouli — a small bakery with Georgian roots, with lovely breads and, for me, one of the best cheese pies in the neighborhood.
+The second is the Koulourades stand at Victoria Square.
+I pick up a warm Thessaloniki-style koulouri there and, because it's between two coffee spots, it's easy to combine it with a coffee.

 Imerouli bakery